MINISTRIES

 Lutheran Women's Missionary League (LWML) is an official auxiliary of the Lutheran Church - Missouri Synod.
 Since 1942, the LWML has focused on affirming each woman's relationship with Christ.
 LWML joyfully proclaims Christ, supports missions, and equips women to honor God by serving others.

 Our congregation has two women's "Circles" (Esther Circle and Sarah Circle) that meet monthly for sharing, caring, and Bible Study.
-The Circles take turns providing goodies for coffee hour on Sunday mornings and also provide assistance with funeral receptions for Zion family members.
+The Circles take turns providing goodies for coffee hour on Sunday mornings and also assist with funeral receptions for Zion family members.
 Circle activities are posted in the calendar, the monthly newsletter (mailed to church members), and the weekly bulletin (distributed at Sunday services).

 Zion Quilters meet every Tuesday from 9 am until noon, at the "White House" on the corner of Tyler Ave. and 29th Street.
-Their purpose is to make quilts for people that need warmth and need to know that Jesus cares for them.
+Their purpose is to make quilts for people who need warmth and need to know that Jesus cares for them.
 No sewing experience is needed.
 Each Quilter learns as they work.
 Our experienced quilters are happy to teach cutting, sewing, and tying.
 This group makes approximately 250 quilts a year.
 The quilts are distributed in our community and throughout the world.

 Men's Groups